jfude/CarND-Advanced-Lane-Lines-UD/ALF_Writeup.md

       self.q_fit_coeff       =      collections.deque(self.current_fit_coeff,self.NFC)
 ````

-#### Fit Coefficient Range Check
+#### Lane Base Position Range Check

-In addition, a range check is also applied to the fit coefficients.
-If any coefficient is found
+In addition, a range check is also applied to the lane base positions.
+If either the left or right base positions
-to be out of bounds, then the coefficients for the current image frame are discarded.
+are found to be out of bounds, then we return to the histogram method to recalculate the base positions.
+The new base positions reset the window positions at the bottom of the frame images (the base position) in the sliding window method.

 ### Lane Curvature and Offset